OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 - **Leaving:** Players can exit the shop at any time to return to Path Selection Shop Node: An economic hub for spending Gold to purchase new GachaBalls for the Run Inventory or pay for services like rerolling the shop stock, removing a GachaBall, or transforming one.
 Event Node: Narrative scenarios with choices that have risk/reward outcomes.
 Rest Site Node: A recovery node where the player chooses one action: Rest and eat (permanent HP gain for Hero), Train (permanent PWR gain for Hero), or gamble (adds gold to the player's gold count).
-All actions trigger the flashcard mini-game where every two correct answers permanently increases a chosen stat by 1.
+Choosing to "Train" (either for a permanent HP or PWR gain for the Hero) triggers the flashcard mini-game.
+At the Rest Site, every two correct answers in this mini-game will permanently increase the chosen stat by 1 for the remainder of the run.
 9.4.
 Event-Driven Ability System
 Abilities are the core of tactical combat, defining how units behave beyond their basic stats.
 The system is designed to be event-driven, meaning abilities activate in response to specific moments in battle.
 Each ability is defined by a combination of components: